-Known principally from the moorland fringes of Dartmoor, at Doetor Common (Doetor Mire/River Lyd/Walla Brook; maximum 80 in 1998), Gidleigh Common (Moortown Bottom; also a female in 2019 and seven in 2021 near Wallabrook Bridge, Scorhill Down), Leftlake Clay Works (discovered in 2008, when six seen), near Piles Copse (discovered in 2011), Smallerhanger (near Cadover Bridge, discovered in 2018, when 25 seen), the former stronghold at Smallhanger (the little remaining habitat there will be lost to clay-working in the not-too-distant future), Wigford Down and Yellowmead (Willsworthy).
-A male at Emsworthy DWT in 2022 was well away from the nearest known site.
+Known principally from the moorland fringes of Dartmoor, at Doetor Common (Doetor Mire/River Lyd/Walla Brook; maximum 80 in 1998), Gidleigh Common (Moortown Bottom; also a female in 2019 and seven in 2021 near Wallabrook Bridge, Scorhill Down, which is 370 metres ASL), Leftlake Clay Works (410 metres ASL - discovered in 2008, when six seen), near Piles Copse (discovered in 2011), Smallerhanger (near Cadover Bridge, discovered in 2018; 25 seen then and in 2024), the former stronghold at Smallhanger (the little remaining habitat there may be lost to clay-working in the near future), Wigford Down and Yellowmead (Willsworthy).
+A male at Emsworthy DWT in 2022 and at least two in 2024 were well away from the nearest known site.